The following grading system is followed at Dar Al-Hekma University:

-- Completing a minimum of 60% of the course work requirements and passing them.
+- Successfully completing a minimum of 60% of the course work requirements

 - Providing enough documents that support the application.

-The course instructor together with the Department Chair/Program Director have the right to decline rescheduling a final exam for any student if the latter fails to provide valid reasons and supporting evidence for having missed the exam.
+The course instructor and the Department Chair/Program Director have the right to decline rescheduling a final exam for any student if the latter fails to provide valid reasons and supporting evidence for having missed the exam.

-Students who fail to officially apply for the grade of "IC" and miss a final exam, receive a grade of Absence Failure "AF".
-Those who fail to show up within one week of the missed final exam date and submit authentic documents to support their absence will receive the so-far-earned grade in that course.
+A student who fails to officially apply for the grade of "IC" and misses a final exam, receives a grade of Absence Failure "AF".
+A student who fails to show up within one week of the missed final exam date and submit authentic documents to support her absence will receive the so far earned grade in that course.
 The instructor changes the grade of "AF" to "IC" and reschedules the final exam only for students who show up within the one-week period with valid documents to support their absence.

 Removal of an Incomplete Grade ("IC")